 Do you want to know the best acrylic pouring recipes?
 More and more people are creating amazingly colorful artwork by simply pouring paint on canvas, using special yet simple techniques.

 Many of those passionate DIY crafters call themselves pour painting or fluid artists and successfully sell their fluid art on Etsy, while others are just switching from coloring pages to something a bit more creative yet still relaxing and don’t care much about an art career.

 Artwork by MelyD.artist

-We collected a few pour painting tutorials right here for you to master resin poring techniques and learn about some alternative art materials.
+We collected a few pour painting tutorials right here for you to master resin pouring techniques and learn about some alternative art materials.

 BEST OCEAN WAVE Acrylic Pour EVER!!!